jibf/unified_benchmark/README.md

   ```shell
   python evaluation.py --model gpt-4o-2024-08-06 --model-provider openai --task_group structured --huggingface_user_name XXXXX(Replace "XXXXX" with your Huggingface username)
   ```
+- The default prompts for 12 tasks can be found in ./prompt.
+You are encouraged to develop your prompts to achieve a higher score.
+To do so, just replace the default prompt in .txt file with your new prompt.

 ## :mortar_board: <span id="leaderboard">LeaderBoard</span>